csucs414/cs414-f18-001-970DreamTeam/documents/Sprints/Sprint3/Sprint3.md

 7, 10

 **What went well:**
-Communication was a strongpoint, less meetings more coding, hit our stride at the end
+Communication was a strongpoint, less meetings more coding, hit our stride at the end.
+We were also able to detect and solve bugs faster as a team.
+When someone needed help, others were more than willing to jump in and help them.
+Tasks and epics were tackled as more of a collective effort compared to just breaking off and doing things on our own.
+Overall, we grew well as a team

 **What we changed this sprint:**
-Less meetings due to increased comfort with class and eachother
+Less meetings due to increased comfort with the class and eachother.
+We made sure to share understandings of new code with eachother and also implemented new coding techniques such as incremental development.

 **What we did well:**
-Debug and take care of any issue that arose
+Debugging, working together as a team, researching to understand and implement new code and topics.

 **What we need to work on:**
-Leaving more time for refactoring and testing
+Need to leave a little bit more time to refacotr our code at the end and test by exhaustion a little bit more.

 **What we will change next sprint:**
 N/A last sprint of the semester